rthallisey/blog/content/posts/fantasy-football-18.md

 Da Bears!

 ## On to Half Point PPR
-As the sun sets on Standard Scoring in my league, let's look at how each team's average score per position matched up agaist the overall average score per position.
-Keep in mind that average score is points-scored/games-played so injuries don't deflate position averages.
+As the sun sets on Standard Scoring in the league, let's look at each team's average score per position.
+Keep in mind that average score is `points-scored/games-played`, so injuries don't deflate position averages.

 <iframe src="http://localhost:1313/html/avg-pts-per-position.html" width="750" height="500" frameborder="0"></iframe>